Bartek9090/car_web/README.md

 The website consists of main page and 4 subpages.<br/>
 Common part for all of them is navigation, which can be use to switch between pages and subpages.   <br/>
-Main pages was builid built with a header containing a changing background.
+Homepages were built with a header containing a changing background.
 You can also change the background with buttons.
 All components used are sourced from bootstrap.

 Next, where is the main section.